schwaberdoodles/chef-cookbooks/bigdatadev/README.md

 A Cookbook to setup a development environment to work with Big Data.
 Current features:

 * Setup a Cloudera (CHD4) Hadoop and HBase environment in pseudo distributed mode
+* Setup a HortonWorks (HDP1.2) Hadoop environment in pseudo distributed mode

 Requirements
 ============